Sandra Bullock Makes $100,000 Donation To Humane Society For California Wildfire Relief

 The fires that have raged throughout California over the past few days have forced more than 250,000 residents to leave their homes, with many facing the reality that they will never be seeing them again.

 One celebrity couple who has had to face that reality is Miley Cyrus and Liam Hemsworth, who lost the home they shared in Malibu to the wildfire.
-While she was obviously shaken by the loss of her home, Cyrus was thankful for the safety of herself and Hemsworth, as well as the animals that hey keep on their property.
+While she was obviously shaken by the loss of her home, Cyrus was thankful for the safety of herself and Hemsworth, as well as the animals that they keep on their property.

 In a tweet, Cyrus said, “I am one of the lucky ones.
 My animals and LOVE OF MY LIFE made it out safely and that’s all that matters right now.
 My house no longer stands but the memories shared with family and friends stand strong.
 I am grateful for all I have left.
 Sending so much love and gratitude to the firefighters and L.A.
 County Sheriff’s department!”